luizffgv/website-template/README.md

 ### Pages

-Each page has a separate directory in `src/pages/`.
+Each page has a separate directory in `src/pages/`, and the directory must include an HTML template named `template.html` or a Handlebars template named `template.hbs`.

 You can access a page by its name with an `.html` extension.
 As an example, a page in `src/pages/wow/` will produce the file `wow.html` in